varapp/varapp-docs/docs/src/data_preparation.rst

 As soon as the data is ready, there is no need to look at those files anymore.
 Log in Varapp and start using the graphical interface.

+The first time it sees new databases, Varapp will take a few time to fill its cache, especially if the databases are big.
+For now you can keep track of this progress in the Apache logs - but we are working on making it more visible.

 Add a database access to a user ...............................